 Work with Yale to launch a successful board seat search.

-Becoming a board director helps women leaders acquire and contribute invaluable strategic perspective to prepare to succeed in the c-suite, form important professional “sponsoring” relationships across industries and sectors, and demonstrate highly visible, unique subject matter expertise to expedite advancement.
+Becoming a board director enables women leaders to acquire and contribute invaluable strategic perspective, cultivate important professional mentor relationships across industries and sectors, and demonstrate highly visible, unique subject matter expertise to expedite advancement.